Popular in | December |

 The most popular airlines flying from New York to The Big Island are United Airlines, Hawaiian Airlines and American Airlines.

-The cheapest airlines flying from New York to The Big Island are Hawaiian Airlines, JetBlue and Delta.
+The cheapest airlines flying from New York to The Big Island are Hawaiian Airlines, JetBlue and Alaska Airlines.

 In terms of precipitation, rainfall in The Big Island ranges from 1.6 - 2.8 inches per month.
 January is typically the wettest month, when rainfall can reach 2.8 in.
 February is typically the driest time to visit The Big Island when rainfall is around 1.6 in.